AhmedElsherbini/PADLOC_stats/README.md

 "-i /--input_dir"  is your path to the directory of txt files

-"-p /--prefix"  is your preferred prefix for this work
+"-p /--prefix"  is your preferred prefix for your run

 ```python
  python padloc_stats.py -i ./txt -p Corynebacterium